South Africa: what you need to know before your trip

-Of all the countries I've visited (and there are more than 4 dozen), when someone asks me for a destination suggestion that has it all – from museums to bungee jumping, from wildlife to nightlife, wineries and beaches – and is easy easy to reach and easy on the wallet, the answer is on the tip of your tongue: South Africa.
+Of all the countries I’ve visited (and there are more than 50), when someone asks me for a destination that has it all – from museums to bungee jumping, wildlife to nightlife, wineries and beaches, hiking and stunning landscapes, and that is also easy to reach and budget-friendly – my answer is always the same: South Africa.

 .